TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 2 directories, 2 files
 ```
-*Tip: Having more than one terminal open helps+ to faster look into multiple directories*
+*Tip: Having more than one terminal open helps to look into multiple directories faster*

-As you can see there are multiple files here, lets copy the two fasta files **.faa and .fasta** into the $LOCALSCRATCH
+As you can see there are multiple files here.
+Let's copy the two fasta files **.faa and .fasta** into the $LOCALSCRATCH

 ```